AlexPullen91/True-or-False/README.md

 ### Acknowledgements

-* My mentor [Simen Daehlin](https://github.com/Eventyret) who was very generous with his time and support on this project.
+* My mentor [Simen Daehlin](https://github.com/Eventyret), always very generous with his time, support and encouragement.

+### Disclaimer

+*This site is intended for educational purposes only.*